byu/serf/README.md

     hashes that define at least one attribute: 'kind'.
 2. Serialization of the messages SHOULD BE Json or MessagePack (I hate XML).
   a. `to_hash` is also included.
-3. Handler methods MUST receive a message as either as an options hash (with symbolized keys) or an instance of a declared Message.
+3. Handlers MUST implement the 'build' class method, which MUST receive the ENV Hash as the first parameter, followed by supplemental arguments as declared in the DSL.
-4. Handler methods MUST return zero or more messages.
+4. Handler methods SHOULD return zero or more messages.
+  a.
+Raised errors are caught and pushed to error channels.
 5. Handler methods SHOULD handle catch their business logic exceptions and return them as specialized messages that can be forwarded down error channels.
   Uncaught exceptions that are then caught by Serf are published as